-ASLs can also offer bespoke inductions and information skills teaching as part of timetabled academic programmes.
+Academic Support Librarians also provide bespoke induction and information skills teaching as part of timetabled academic programmes.
 Content can be aligned to course learning outcomes and course materials can be used to support the training.
-Course organisers can request this support using the form below.
-Alternatively, please contact the Academic Support Librarian for your subject area for more information on how we can support your subject.

 Help with your studies

-Library Bitesize sessions are offered by the Academic Support Librarian staff in conjunction with the Digital Skills team and are suitable for students and staff at all levels.
-We deliver short sessions of 30 minutes which act as an introduction to a wide range of topics, including:
+Library Bitesize sessions are presented by Academic Support Librarians in conjunction with the Digital Skills and Training team.
+They are short session of 30 minutes, suitable for students and staff at all levels, which introduce a wide range of topics, including:

 - How to use the Library

 - Fake news vs real news: discovering news sources

 - Ten top tips for finding academic literature

 - Using Google Scholar for finding academic literature